Toxic Work Environment: Signs, Examples and How to Fix It

 To avoid sending great employees packing, recognize performance on a broader scale and outside the confines of monetary rewards.
 Encourage managers to recognize their direct reports’ effort and reward their achievements with prizes centered on wellness, such as a comped fitness class, gift card to a favorite restaurant or an extra day off.
 Additionally, create a platform for individuals to congratulate and thank their coworkers for a job well done.
 This will motivate employees and encourage a team-oriented mindset.

-The Problem: Excessive tardiness and/or high rates of absenteeism are clear signs of a bad organizational culture.
-Your employee’s tardiness should tell you that they’re either lazy — a negative quality that will hurt your culture — or disengaged.
+The Problem: Excessive tardiness or high rates of absenteeism often signal deeper issues within the company culture, and can be a sign of employees disengagement.
 Similarly, if employees are frequently out-of-office — with remote or flex-schedule employees being the exception — they’re likely disinterested and not passionate about their work.

 The Fix: For starters, ensure that middle and senior managers are prompt at the start of the day.
 Employees learn from managers, so if one manager routinely shows up 30 minutes late, their direct reports will believe they can do the same.
 From there, talk to the repeat offenders about their work schedule.
 It’s possible they have a regular conflict — such as dropping their kids off at school or commuter restraints — that merit an adjusted start time.